Effects of Hallucinogens and Their Impact

 Hallucinogens are basically synthetic or natural substances that upset the communication between the brain and central nervous system so as to disrupt an individual’s viewpoint of reality.

-Although not as widespread or publicized, hallucinogen abuse is a significant and growing problem in the Unites States.
-Used for their mind-altering effects they have a long history of use in religious and cultural rituals around the world.
-Hallucinogens generally fall into the following 4 categories.
+Although not as widespread or publicized, hallucinogen abuse is a significant problem in the Unites States.
+Used for their mind-altering effects, they have a long history of use in religious and cultural rituals around the world.

 Hallucinogens are taken on a recreational basis to modify thoughts, emotions as well as visual perception.
 Even though there is no proof of physical addiction to hallucinogens, a person can become psychologically addictive to them.
 Hallucinogens can be extremely dangerous to users.